-Gwen leads this group, but also co-ordinates the work of seven other PEPE groups in the city and many other churches are interested in setting up PEPEs in their locality.
+Gwen has lead this group, but also co-ordinated the work of seven other PEPE groups in the city and many other churches are interested in setting up PEPEs in their locality.
 So it is spreading - simply because it has worth and integrity and value to individuals and to the community as a whole.

 A school support group - providing help with homework and other educational issues